Contractible subshifts: Periodic asymptotic dimension, almost unions, and dense periodic points

 We can surely pick $D = d+1$, but the proof is geometrically simpler with a larger $D$.

-\begin{proof} We use the $\ell_\infty$ metric on $\Z^d$.
-To an $R$-net of vectors with integer coordinates, we associate a partition of the plane, and vice versa.
+\begin{proof} Pick $D = 24^d$.
+We use the $\ell_\infty$ metric on $\Z^d$.
+To an $r$-net of vectors with integer coordinates, we associate a partition of the plane, and vice versa.
 There are many ways to do this, the most obvious possibility being Voronoi cells.
 However, the non-uniqueness of centers poses some technical difficulties, so we use a different method.

-For each point $\vec v \in \Z^d$ consider the cone of all points whose coordinates are at least as large as those in the \emph{corner point} $\vec v$.
-For $\vec u$ in this cone, associate $\vec u$ to the component $\vec v$ if $\vec v$ is the closest corner point in that it could be associated to.
+For each point $\vec v \in \Z^d$ consider the cone of all points whose coordinates are at least as large as those in the corresponding coordinate of the \emph{corner point} $\vec v$.
+For each $\vec u \in \Z^d$, associate $\vec u$ to the component of $\vec v$ if $\vec v$ is the closest corner point whose cone contains $\vec u$.
 We use the lexicographic order to break distance ties.
 It is then easy to see that components are $1$-connected, since if $\vec u$ is associated to the cone of corner $\vec v$, we stay in the same component when moving toward $\vec v$ along standard generators.

-Clearly the sets of components are in shift-commuting continuous bijection with the corner points, so we see that this set of partitions is an SFT $Y$ (we simply check the $R$-net condition for the corner points).
+Clearly the sets of components are in shift-commuting continuous bijection with the corner points, so we see that this set of partitions assocated to $R$-nets is an SFT $Y$ (we simply check the $r$-net condition for the corner points).

-It is easy to see that there is a bound on the cardinality of the components.
-What we need to show now is that there is a bound (independent of $R$) on how large $D$ needs to be so that at most $D$ distinct components can meet an $r$-ball.
-For this a simple volume argument suffices.
-We observe that a component contains at least $\Omega(R^d)$ elements because of the growth rate of the group and that we have an $R$-packing, and on the other hand it is contained in a $O(R)$-radius since we have covering radius $R$ (the invisible constants can be taken to be, for example, 10).

-We have shown that the SFT $Y$ is contained in $Y_{D, r, m}$, where $D$ is uniformly bounded, and $m$ depends on $R$ which in turn depends on $r$.